<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Uncategorized]]></category>

 <description><![CDATA[With an initial 10,000 records RadixIndex, the database site for Hungarian genealogists, has just introduced its new set of data.
-The new collection processes <a href="http://www.radixindex.com/databases/pv008001.shtml">Verlustliste, the casualty list of Austria-Hungary's military</a> during the years of World War 1.<br><br>At its launch records cover soldiers from the Kingdom of Hungary of the time, losses of the military from other parts of the empire are expected to appear at a later date.]]></description>
+The new collection processes <a href="https://www.radixindex.com/databases/pv008001.shtml">Verlustliste, the casualty list of Austria-Hungary's military</a> during the years of World War 1.<br><br>At its launch records cover soldiers from the Kingdom of Hungary of the time, losses of the military from other parts of the empire are expected to appear at a later date.]]></description>

 <content:encoded><![CDATA[With an initial 10,000 records RadixIndex, the database site for Hungarian genealogists, has just introduced its new set of data.
-The new collection processes <a href="http://www.radixindex.com/databases/pv008001.shtml">Verlustliste, the casualty list of Austria-Hungary's military</a> during the years of World War 1.<br><br>At its launch records cover soldiers from the Kingdom of Hungary of the time, losses of the military from other parts of the empire are expected to appear at a later date.]]></content:encoded>
+The new collection processes <a href="https://www.radixindex.com/databases/pv008001.shtml">Verlustliste, the casualty list of Austria-Hungary's military</a> during the years of World War 1.<br><br>At its launch records cover soldiers from the Kingdom of Hungary of the time, losses of the military from other parts of the empire are expected to appear at a later date.]]></content:encoded>

 </item>